jalota/ORADBA-Toolkit/README.md

 # ORADBA
-ORADBA Schema - Build an Toolkit/ Framework that will interact with our engineering softwares data.
-The concept is to have the toolkit run alongside, while still external, the software project database instance for data management purposes.
+Oracle dba schema for Oracle - The pl/sql & sql scripts that will be the core for this specialized 'framework'.

+The front-end of this data-driven program is being developed separately.
+Looking to provide a rich ux from a client-side scripting language while trying to take advantage of the robust performace from pl/sql and improved database design.